CLOVER-energy/CLOVER/README.md

 		d.
 Open a saved simulation using Energy_System().open_simulation(filename)
 	9. Input financial information
 		a.
 In your location folder, open the "Impact" folder
 		b.
-Complete the "Financial inputs.csv" with detials of your location
+Complete the "Financial inputs.csv" with details of your location
-	10. Set up the optimisation process
+	10. Input GHG information
 		a.
+In your location folder, open the "Impact" folder
+		b.
+Complete the "GHG inputs.csv" with details of your location
+	11. Set up the optimisation process
+		a.
 In your location folder, open the "Optimisation" folder
 		b.
 Complete the “Optimisation inputs.csv” template with the details of your location
-	11. Perform an optimisation
+	12. Perform an optimisation
 		a.
 Run Optimisation().multiple_optimisation_step()
 		b.
 Record the outputs as a variable to investigate the outputs in more detail
 		c.
 Save the outputs using Optimisation().save_optimisation(optimisation_name,filename)